boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    Thanks to Eric Vyncke for the AD review.

-   Thanks to Gunter Van de Velde for the IESG review.
+   Thanks to Gunter Van de Velde and Erik Kline for the IESG review.